You're elbow deep in CVs.

 Yes, losing the CV seems like a daunting proposition but the evidence speaks for itself - work samples are actually a safer option than a resume screening.

-How to create work samples
+Our candidate screening process made simple: how to create work samples

 Work samples can be created in 4 easy steps: